drmohundro/SWXMLHash/README.md

 To install manually, you'll need to clone the SWXMLHash repository.
 You can do this in a separate directory, or you can make use of git submodules - in this case, git submodules are recommended so that your repository has details about which commit of SWXMLHash you're using.
-Once this is done, you can just drop the `SWXMLHash.swift` file into your project.
+Once this is done, you can just drop all of the relevant swift files into your project.

-> NOTE: if you're targeting iOS 7, you'll have to install manually because
-> embedded frameworks require a minimum deployment target of iOS 8 or OSX
-> Mavericks.
+If you're using a workspace, though, you can just include the entire `SWXMLHash.xcodeproj`.

 ## Getting Started